ansible-lockdown/RHEL6-STIG/README.md

 RHEL 6 DISA STIG
 ================

 Configure RHEL 6 machine to be DISA STIG compliant.
 CAT I findings will be corrected by default.
-CAT II and CAT III findings can be corrected by setting the appropriate variable.
+CAT II and CAT III findings can be corrected by setting the appropriate variable to enable those playbooks.

 This role **will make changes to the system** that could break things.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.